Aidan-OS/ESP8266ChromaControl/README.md

 ![ReadMe15](ReadMe_images/15.png)

 Congratulations!
 You have now properly prepared your ESP8266!
+You may now fully close the Arduino IDE.

 ## Installing the ESP8266 Chroma Control